 treatment with OPZELURA

-A young woman with vitiligo's face, showing more repigmentation progress at 8 months of treatment.
+A young woman's face with vitiligo, showing more repigmentation progress at 8 months of treatment.

 AT ~8 months of